sagemath/trac_to_gh/Issue 9128.md

 # Issue 9128: Sphinx should be aware of all.py to find its links

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9128

 Original creator: hivert